Skip top navigation

 Profile

-Dr. Rita Chi-Ying Chung is a Professor Emerita at the Counseling Program.
-Prior to coming to George Mason University, Dr. Chung was a Project Director for the National Research Center on Asian American Mental Health at UCLA, a consultant for the World Bank, an Assistant Professor at Ohio State University, as well as adjunct faculty for Johns Hopkins University and George Washington University.
+Dr. Rita Chi-Ying Chung is a Professor Emerita at the Counseling Program, and a Honorary International Fellow at the Centre for Applied Cross-Cultural Research (Te Pae Ranganhau Tauhokai Ahurea), School of Psychology (Te Kura Matai Hinengaro), Victoria University of Wellington (Te Herenga Waka), New Zealand.
+Prior to coming to George Mason University, Dr. Chung was awarded the New Zealand Medical Research Council (MRC - now known as the Health Research Council [HRC]) Post-doctoral Overseas Fellow to study psychosocial adjustment of refugees and immigrants at UCLA.
+Afterwards, she was the Project Director for the National Research Center on Asian American Mental Health at UCLA, a consultant for the World Bank, an Assistant Professor at Ohio State University, as well as adjunct faculty for Johns Hopkins University and George Washington University.
 Before coming to the United States Dr. Chung lived and worked in the Brazil, Britain, Hong Kong, and New Zealand.

-Dr. Chung has published extensively in the fields of cross-cultural and multicultural psychology and counseling and has over 90 publications in professional journals and book chapters in major psychology and counseling textbooks, as well as, two books, one on refugee trauma, adjustment and psychological well-being, and the other on social justice counseling.
-She has been asked by the American Psychological Association to make a training DVD on counseling immigrants and by Alexander Street Press to make four DVDs on her: social justice work; post-disaster counseling and training; and the unique focus on multicultural social justice counseling training at the Counseling & Development Program at GMU.
+Dr. Chung has published extensively in the fields of cross-cultural and multicultural psychology and counseling and has over 90 publications in professional journals and book chapters in major psychology and counseling textbooks, as well as, three books, one on refugee trauma, adjustment and psychological well-being, and two on social justice multicutural psychology and counseling.
+She has been asked by the American Psychological Association to make three training DVD on counseling immigrants; psychotherapy with refugees; and therapy across cultures, and by Alexander Street Press to make four DVDs on her: social justice work; post-disaster counseling and training; and the unique focus on multicultural social justice counseling training at the Counseling Program at GMU.

-Dr. Chungs research focuses on multicultural, cross-cultural, and social justice issues in counseling, cross cultural disaster counseling, child trafficking, the psychological impact of racism, immigrant and refugee trauma, psychological well-being, psychosocial adjustment and adaptation, and interethnic race relationships.
+Dr. Chung's research focuses on multicultural, cross-cultural, and social justice issues in psychology and counseling, cross cultural disaster counseling, child trafficking, the psychological impact of racism, immigrant and refugee trauma, psychological well-being, psychosocial adjustment and adaptation, and interethnic race relationships.
 Her work on trafficking of Asian girls into commercial sex work led to an invitation by the United Nations in New York to present on cultural perspectives on children trafficking, human rights and social justice.
 Dr. Chung is also a consultant for numerous national and International Nongovernmental Organizations (INGOs), e.g., Save the Children Alliance, UK where she consulted and provide training on child protection and child trafficking in Myanmar (Burma).
-She has also been retained as an Expert Witness on Culture for civil suits and for the U.S. Armed Forces.
+She has also been retained as an Expert Witness on Asian Culture for the U.S. Armed Forces, and the Florida Office of the Federal Defenders, as well as for a civil suit.

-Dr. Chung is also involved with the Counselors Without Borders (http://counselorswithoutborders.org/.) and has co-led and co-supervised teams and groups of students working along the Mississippi Gulf coast three months after Hurricane Katrina, and on American Indian reservations and Latino migrant communities after the San Diego Wildfires.
-She has also done international post disaster consultation and training in Thailand after the Tsunami, in Burma after Cyclone Nargis, in Haiti three months after the major earthquake in 2010, and in Puerto Rico six month after the Hurricane Maria, 2018.
+Dr. Chung is also involved with the Counselors Without Borders (http://counselorswithoutborders.org/.) and has co-led and co-supervised teams and groups of students working along the Mississippi Gulf coast after Hurricane Katrina, and on American Indian reservations and Latino migrant communities after the San Diego Wildfires.
+She has also done international post disaster consultation and training in Thailand after the Tsunami, in Myanmar after Cyclone Nargis, in Haiti three months after the major earthquake in 2010, and in Puerto Rico six month after the Hurricane Maria, 2018.
 She has worked throughout the United States as well as in the Asia, the Pacific Rim region, Africa, the U.K., Europe, the Carribean, and South America.
 Dr Chung has been the Chair of the American Counseling Association (ACA) International Committee, twice the Co-Chair of the ACA Human Rights Committee and was the President of Counselors for Social Justice (a division of ACA) in 2015.
-Dr. Chung has been acknowledged for her social justice work by being given numerous awards from both state and national organizations, e.g., the American Counseling Association (ACA) Kitty Cole Human Rights Award 2012, the ACA Gilbert and Kathleen Wrenn Award for a Humanitarian and Caring Person 2013, ACA Fellow 2015, two American Psychological Association (APA) Fellow (Division 52 International Psychology 2013 and Division 45 Psychological Study of Culture, Ethnicity and Race 2014), the Commonwealth of Virginia State Council for Higher Education for Virginia (SCHEV) Outstanding Faculty Award 2013, the Commonwealth of Virginia General Assembly Commendation Award 2013, the GMU Spirit of the King (Martin Luther King) Faculty Award, GMU ODIME in 2019, and the 2019 GMU Presidential Medal for Excellence in Diversity and Inclusion.
+Dr. Chung has been acknowledged for her social justice and human rights work by being given numerous awards from both state and national organizations, e.g., the American Counseling Association (ACA) Kitty Cole Human Rights Award 2012, the ACA Gilbert and Kathleen Wrenn Award for a Humanitarian and Caring Person 2013, ACA Fellow 2015, two American Psychological Association (APA) Fellow (Division 52 International Psychology 2013 and Division 45 Psychological Study of Culture, Ethnicity and Race 2014), the Commonwealth of Virginia State Council for Higher Education for Virginia (SCHEV) Outstanding Faculty Award 2013, the Commonwealth of Virginia General Assembly Commendation Award 2013, the GMU Spirit of the King (Martin Luther King) Faculty Award, GMU ODIME in 2019, the 2019 GMU Presidential Medal for Excellence in Diversity and Inclusion, and the 2023 APA Division 17 (Society of Counseling Psychology) International Award for the Advanncemennt of Counseling Psychology Values for the Counselors Without Borders.

 Research Interests